19 FAQs people ask about rent reviews

 Leases can be very specific about the deadlines by which the landlord and you must give notices and so on.
 Check what the consequences are if a deadline is missed.
 For example, if the landlord misses the deadline for giving you notice, he may no longer be entitled to propose an increased rent.

-11. What can I do if I disagree with the new rent?
+11. What can I do if I disagree with the new rent on a leased property?

 If you think that the new rent is unreasonable, you should inform the landlord in writing immediately.